MicrosoftDocs/microsoft-salescopilot-docs/articles/use-copilot-kickstart-email-messages.md

    >
    > - Sales Copilot displays opportunities that are related to the contacts in the email.
    >
    > - The information displayed below the opportunities is displayed as customized by your administrator.
-More information: [Customize the mini view](customize-forms-and-fields.md#customize-the-mini-view)
+More information: [Select key fields for the mini view](customize-forms-and-fields.md#select-key-fields-for-the-mini-view)

 1. Select **Create a new draft**.